sjaturner/textscope/README.md

     I wondered about that too - perhaps I could adapt this to take multiple values on each line.
 It'd be up to you to scale all of them though ...
 Might try at some point.

-* Would this look nicer if you used sixel plots
+* Would this look nicer if you used sixel plots?

     That would be great, but my terminal multiplexer (tmux) destroys sixel ...